 That’s where you come in.

-As a native Oregonian, …and you’re already filling in the blanks.
 I make sure to step away from the computer and red pen and get outside—biking, hiking, or backpacking.
-If I have to be indoors, I’m probably reading while my three-legged cat, Puck, naps on my lap.
+If I’m indoors, I’m probably reading while my three-legged cat, Puck, naps on my lap.
 On a free morning, I sometimes make greeting cards for friends and family to give out to their loved ones because handmade cards need to make a comeback.

 My Multnomah County Library virtual shelf is peppered with literary fiction, nonfiction, as well as a few adventures into science fiction or fantasy.
 I will admit I’m a sucker for philosophy and personal growth books and articles as well.